 Moreover, Hitler himself had issued a directive on August 1st, extending Luftwaffe operations to the RAF-related industries, and Croydon Airport would have definitely fitted the bill.
 Indeed, a mission by Luftwaffe bomber wing KG54 to attack Croydon was cancelled on the morning of August 13th as the weather was bad.
 And on the very morning of August 15th, Göring had issued a directive to all Luftwaffe commanders specifically referring to the enemy aircraft industry as an alternative and legitimate target of strategic importance.
 Finally, if Rubensdörffer was heading for a court-martial, why was he posthumously decorated so honourably?

-In my opinion, SKG210 Group Commander Walter Rubensdörffer knew exactly what he was going for on that fateful day in August 1940: Croydon Airport.
+In my opinion, 210 Group Commander Walter Rubensdörffer knew exactly what he was going for on that fateful day of August 15th 1940: Croydon Airport.
 And he and his staff with Luftwaffe High Command backing, planned and executed the attack, diversionary tactics and all, with absolute precision.